ahmedadel17/add-to-cart/README.md

-## this is an add to cart project .
+# This is an add to cart project .
 -> this was an amazing project that made me learn alot of things with scrimba academy and hope to continue improving.

-# Techonolgies used:
+## Techonolgies used:
   * Html
   * css
   * javascript